 We generally sell our oil and natural gas at current market prices at the point our wells connect to third party purchaser pipelines.
-We have entered into certain gathering and treating agreements with midstream companies to transport a substantial portion of our natural gas production in North Louisiana, to long-haul gas pipelines.
-In addition, we have also entered into agreements for firm transportation of 80,000 MMBtus per day of natural gas on long-haul pipelines.
+We have entered into certain transportation and treating agreements with midstream and pipeline companies to transport a substantial portion of our natural gas production in North Louisiana to long-haul gas pipelines.
 We market our products several different ways depending upon a number of factors, including the availability of purchasers for the product, the availability and cost of pipelines near our wells, market prices, pipeline constraints and operational flexibility.
 Accordingly, our revenues are heavily dependent upon the prices of, and demand for, oil and natural gas.
 Oil and natural gas prices have historically been volatile and are likely to remain volatile in the future.